Below: an explanation of major New York theater awards. And before that, a calendar of this year’s nominations and award announcements/ceremonies.

 The Lortel Award nominees and winners are determined by a committee made up of theater professionals, journalists and educators.

 Founded in 1955 by the Village Voice cultural editor, the Obie Awards annually honor Off-Broadway and Off-Off Broadway shows and individuals.
-They are now co-presented by the American Theatre Wing.
+Since the Voice has been shuttered, hey are now presented by the American Theatre Wing.
 There are no nominees for Obies, only winners, and, according to their press releases, “in the conviction that creativity is not competitive, the judges select outstanding artists and productions and may even invent new categories to reward artistic merit.”

 Drama League Awards